Eccleria/ewibot/doc/admin.md

 To facilitate and make quicker reaction from moderators, Ewibot is designed to report any 🛑 usage, as in message content or reaction.

-First, we need to detect the emote.
-Inside a message detection is presented below:
+First, we need to detect the emote, the presented code is about in-message detection.
+Once a public message is sent, the bot fires `reactionHandler` function, that analyse message `content`, looking for emotes.

 ```javascript
 export const onPublicMessage = (message, client, currentServer, self) => {